The 2020 Room Selection events will take place April 27-30, 2020.

 Students Studying Away Next Year

-Applications for rising seniors interested in applying to be exempt from the University housing requirement during their senior will be available in early April in orgsync.
+Applications for rising seniors interested in applying to be exempt from the University housing requirement during their senior year were made available in March via Engage.

 Students living in substance-free housing agree not to possess or use alcohol, tobacco, smokeless tobacco or any illegal substances while on campus, regardless of age.
 Designated buildings and floors used for substance-free housing are subject to change each year based on interest and space availability.
-As with normal room draw, you must have a roommate to register for a double room in substance-free housing.
+Interested students should indicate as such on their Returning Student Housing application.